shopsys/monorepo-tools/docs/introduction/faq-and-common-issues.md

 ## Are some periodic tasks part of the Shopsys Framework (cron)?
 Yes, there is some prepared configuration for Shopsys Framework cron commands in a file `src/Resources/config/services/cron.yml` in `FrameworkBundle`.
 Do not forget to set up a cron on your server to execute [`php phing cron`](/docs/introduction/console-commands-for-application-management-phing-targets.md#cron) every 5 minutes.

+## Why are you using entity data instead of entities for Symfony forms?
+We are using [entity data objects](entities.md#entity-data) instead of [entities](basics-about-model-architecture.md#entity) because Symfony forms need setters for all fields and we don't want to mess entities with them.